-The first executive secretary and managing director of the Development and Co-operation Fund will come from Ivory Coast and Liberia respectively.
+Background: The first executive secretary and managing director of the Development and Co-operation Fund will come from Ivory Coast and Liberia respectively.
 Nigeria has opposed the formula for contributions which is based on a coefficient taking into account the gross domestic product and per capita income of all member states, but apparently bowed to the wishes of other states.

 Heads of state and senior representatives of 15 African states met in Lome, capital of togo last thursday and Friday (4 & 5 November) for talks on the setting up of an Economic Community of West African States (ECOWAS).

 The charter for the setting up of ECOWAS was signed in Lagos, Nigeria, last year, and the meeting in Lome discussed five protocols which were to be added to the charter to cover the organisation and funding of the community, and their approval would mean the effective establishment of a community grouping of 130 million Africans.

 Delegates were addressed by the Togolese leader, General Gnassingbe Eyadema.
 Togo has been one of the main forces behind the setting up of the West African community, along with Nigeria which is the most populous and richest country in the grouping. general Eyadema proposed a formal treaty between member states renouncing the use of force in solving disputes.
 This non-aggression pact was noted with interest by other member states of ECOWAS.